precice/precice.github.io/pages/docs/installation/installation-special-systems.md

 ```

 The brackets before the `$` indicate the active environment.
-If you are using conda the first time, then `$ conda activate pyprecice` might not work.
+If you are using conda for the first time, then `$ conda activate pyprecice` might not work.
 Run `conda init bash`.
 Exit session and enter `conda activate precice` again.

 Additionally, we want to make sure to only use the channel `conda-forge`: